Old Fashioned Mint Limeade

 And serve.

-This is really the perfect summer drink.
+This old-fashioned mint limeade really is the perfect summer drink.
 Light, refreshing, and sweet.
 Serve at BBQ’s on the 4th of July and Father’s Day.
 It’s sure to be a hit.

 Enjoy!
 And if you ever have the chance to walk your local Farmer’s Market alone,… DO IT!